federatedbookkeeping/task-tracking/README.md

 Federating these instances makes it possible to share data between them in a read-write fashion.

 #### Real-world Example
-This project includes an implementation of federation between two different instances of the Tiki issue-tracker.
-See [here](./docs/project-background/Milestone%202/2a%20-%20Requirements%20Analysis/Live%20Tiki%20Data%20-%20User%20Stories.md#multiple-tiki-instances) for details.
+This project includes an [implementation of federation between two different instances of the Tiki issue-tracker](./docs/project-background/Milestone%202/2a%20-%20Requirements%20Analysis/Live%20Tiki%20Data%20-%20User%20Stories.md#multiple-tiki-instances).
 </details>

 ### Collaborate on the Same Data in Different Applications
 <details>
 This is the most likely scenario, with multiple companies jointly delivering a project using their own preferred applications for managing shared project data.
 Sometimes SaaS providers will make connectors available to their competitors' software, but since this runs contrary to their commercial interests, these are not necessarily effective or well-maintained.
 Third-party integration tools can be helpful to achieve collaborative data-sharing, although this does entail a cost (usually licensing).

-Federation can achieve the same goal, although the approach very much depends on how much influence or control there is over the systems involved.
-This project's [practical guide](./docs/federation-guide.md) describes what to evaluate, and how to approach federation in the light of that.
+Federation can achieve the same goal, with the approach depending greatly on how much influence or control you have over the systems involved.
+The [practical guide to system federation](./docs/federation-guide.md) included with this project describes what to evaluate, and how to approach federation in different contexts.

 #### Real-world Example
-The exemplar implementation in this project federates Tiki Tracker with GitHub, using [BridgeBot](https://github.com/federatedbookkeeping/bridgeBot) as a proxy for the latter.
+The exemplar implementation in this project federates Tiki Tracker with GitHub, using [BridgeBot as a proxy](https://github.com/federatedbookkeeping/bridgeBot) for the latter.
 See the [Accessing Federation Demos](./docs/demo-instructions.md) for details of how this is set up.
 </details>

 ### Use Case Variants - Asynchronous vs. Real-time Collaboration